mikaelvesavuori/mikrocompare/README.md

 ---

-While most comparisons can be fairly simple to set up, it can also become tedious quickly.
-That's why MikroCompare provides a small package of common comparison utilities.
+While most comparisons can be fairly simple to set up, it can also quickly become tedious.
+That's why MikroCompare provides a small package of common comparison utilities for you, ready to use!

 Also, it's:

 - Tiny (~800 bytes gzipped)
-- Zero dependencies
+- Has zero dependencies
 - Has 100% test coverage

 ## Usage